latent-to/developer-docs/docs/learn/announcements.md

 ## Sub-Subnets (Major Feature Launch)

 **Status**: Ready for deployment on September 12, 2025
-- **What**: Sub-subnets allow subnet creators to apportion emissions across multiple sub-subnets, each running Yuma Consensus independently
+- **What**: Sub-subnets allow subnet owners to apportion emissions across multiple sub-subnets, each running Yuma Consensus independently
 - **Key Features**:
   - Enables up to 8 sub-subnets (IDs 0-7) within each main subnet for multi-task validation
   - Fully backward-compatible with existing miners and validators via sub-subnet ID 0
   - Each sub-subnet has its own weight matrix and independent emissions
   - All validators participate in all sub-subnets with identical stake weights
   - Miners automatically participate in ALL sub-subnets when registering for a subnet
-  - Emissions are divided evenly, but subnet creators can configure proportions.
+  - Emissions are divided evenly, but subnet owners can configure proportions.
   - First version focuses on core functionality with additional features planned based on community feedback

 ## Hyperparameter Rate Limiting
-**Status**: TBD
+**Status**: WIP
 - **What**: Prevents subnet owners from changing hyperparameters too frequently
 - **Rules**: Cannot change hyperparameters in last 10 blocks of a tempo
 - **Purpose**: Prevent exploitation where subnet owners kick off root validators to take full incentives